fshowalter/movielog-archive/reviews/torso-1973.md

 :backdrop_placeholder: "data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEACgcHiMeGSgjISMtKygwPGRBPDc3PHtYXUlkkYCZlo+AjIqgtObDoKrarYqMyP/L2u71////m8H////6/+bx//gBKy0tPDU8dkFBdviljKX4+Pj4+Pj4+Pj4+Pj4+Oz4+Pj4+Pj4+Pjs+Pj4+Pj47Pj47Ozs7Ozs7Oz4+Pjs+Ozs7P/AABEIAAsAFAMBIgACEQEDEQH/xAAYAAACAwAAAAAAAAAAAAAAAAAAAgEDBP/EABwQAQACAgMBAAAAAAAAAAAAAAEAAhEhAzFBUf/EABUBAQEAAAAAAAAAAAAAAAAAAAIA/8QAFhEBAQEAAAAAAAAAAAAAAAAAABEB/9oADAMBAAIRAxEAPwDBxIZHUh5QsptPsWu6GY1e8eSw5Vby2XwhC9TPUJBH/9k="
 ---

-_Torso_ features a masked killer stalking a group of college students.
-Though this description calls to mind countless low-budget slashers, _Torso_ stands apart.

-It has a real story.
-The killer’s identity is kept secret.
-We get countless red herrings.
-Pretty much every man is a suspect, and that’s key.
-The film’s original title translates to "Bodies bear traces of carnal violence” and the underlying theme is sexual violence against women.
-Again, while this calls to mind the tired sex-equals-death trope that dominated 80s horror, _Torso_ stands apart.

-The film paints its heroines as strong, independent women.
-When the murders begin, they band together and seek refuge in a cliffside villa.
-While not a great strategic move, it’s refreshing to see them do something other than run to the nearest man for protection.
+_Torso_ executes a generic plot with panache.

+The film takes place in scenic Perugia, Italy.
+We meet a group of female students attending the local university.
+A series of murders by a masked killer spooks them.
+One thinks she recognizes the murder weapon.
+She and the others seek refuge in a cliff-side villa.
+The killer, of course, follows.

+It plays as a mystery, inviting us to guess killer’s identity.
+The script proffers a myriad of suspects, painting almost every male character as possessive, misogynistic, or perverted.
+The few that appear normal feel suspect by comparison.
+I thought I knew who the killer was, but guessed wrong.

-But what really sets _Torso_ apart is the exquisite cinematography.
-There’s a scene early, where the killer tracks a girl through a swampy marsh.
-The lighting, camerawork, and setting come together to create a kinetic claustrophobia.
-It’s a stylistic triumph reminiscent of Hitchcock.
-One you can appreciate while remaining immersed in the narrative.
+Mystery aside, what I enjoyed most about _Torso_ was its style.
+There’s a scene where the killer tracks a girl through a swampy marsh.
+The lighting, camerawork, and editing create a kind of kinetic claustrophobia.
+The more she runs, the more her world shrinks.
+Even as the tension held me rapt, the sheer craft made me smile.

 And it gets better.
-There’s a scene where one of the girls finds herself locked in a bedroom.
-She slides a piece of newspaper under the door in the hopes of catching the key as she forces it out of the lock.
-Just as she does—
+Later, a woman finds herself locked in a bedroom.
+She slides a piece of newspaper under the door, hoping to catch the key as she forces it out of the lock.
+Just as she does…

-Well, I’m not going to spoil it.
-Suffice it to say the film’s final twenty-or-so minutes are almost dialog-free, and exist as a master class in suspense.
-They’re so good, we can forgive the killer’s awkward exposition as he explains his psychosis.
+I won’t spoil it.
+Instead, I’ll say the film’s final twenty-or-so minutes are almost dialog-free and serve as a master class in suspense.
+They’re so good, I forgave the finale, which sees the killer reveal his identity and explain his psychosis via some awkward and disappointing exposition.

+My only problem with _Torso_ lies with its heroines.
+I liked how the film paints them as strong, independent women.
+Fleeing to a remote outpost wasn't the smartest move, but it was refreshing to see them do something besides run to the nearest man for protection.
+But they lacked distinct personalities.
+Aside from Suzy Kendall’s character, the women felt interchangeable and never endeared themselves.
+It’s a common problem with mysteries.
+We learn more about the various red herrings than about the protagonists.